 The purpose of the USF College of Public Health Activist Lab is to serve as the hub of excellence in providing interdisciplinary advocacy, education, research, and service opportunities for students to develop the skills that will promote their success as effective public health advocates and leaders.
-Included in the Activist Lab are the following functions/activities.

 The Activist Lab offers advocacy training and a chance for students to advocate for particular public health issues and become active in the workings of our local, state, and national government.

 The Activist Lab provides seminars, webinars, and other educational opportunities for students and faculty to learn public health advocacy skills and competencies.